 Mobile-friendly designs display your site’s contents beautifully on all devices.
 Smartphones and tablets have screen sizes and resolutions that vary a great deal.
-Add in the different sizes of laptops, desktops, and TV screens, and you wind up with an almost endless variety of screen sizes and quality of display.
+Add in the different sizes of laptops, desktops, and TV screens, and you wind up with an almost endless variety of screen sizes and quality of the display.

-Text, photos, videos and graphics need to adapt to all different screen sizes and resolutions.
-A responsive website design accomplishes this and eliminates issues such as text overlap, images that won’t display correctly, and agonizingly slow download speeds that occur with non-mobile friendly sites.
+Text, photos, videos, and graphics need to adapt to all different screen sizes and resolutions.
+A responsive website design accomplishes this and eliminates issues such as text overlap, images that won’t display correctly, and agonizingly slow download speeds that occur with non-mobile-friendly sites.
 Google recommends that websites use a responsive design because it helps Google’s algorithms accurately index the page, and reduces load time and the potential for common errors.